PrattSAVI/PollutionIstanbul/README.md

 Data is retrieved with a Python application and NetCDF data is converted to a pandas long list.

-This is early morning <pm 2.5 levels in Istanbul.
+This is early morning <pm 2.5 levels in Istanbul. <br>
 <img src='https://raw.githubusercontent.com/PrattSAVI/PollutionIstanbul/master/img/PM25.jpg'>